"Arthur was deeply committed to sharing his good fortune with others. He also profoundly

-The Arthur Zankel Music Center, named in honor of longtime Skidmore trustee and parent, Arthur Zankel, will welcome every visitor to Skidmore, serving as a gateway to the arch of the arts quadrangle at the entrance to campus.
-Daring in its appearance, efficient in its use of space, the Zankel Music Center will create a true arts quad with its distinguished neighbors - the Marjorie Saisselin Art Building, the Janet Kinghorn Bernhard Theater, and the original Filene Music Building.
+The Arthur Zankel Music Center, named in honor of longtime Skidmore trustee and parent Arthur Zankel, will welcome every visitor to Skidmore, serving as a gateway to the arch of the arts quadrangle at the entrance to campus.
+Daring in its appearance, efficient in its use of space, the Zankel Music Center will create a true arts quad with its distinguished neighbors: the Marjorie Saisselin Art Building, the Janet Kinghorn Bernhard Theater, and the original Filene Music Building.
 Imagine a venue that can not only accommodate both large and small crowds seamlessly, but one with a world-class acoustic system that will make everything from a small concert to a full-scale symphony sound truly amazing.

 The Arthur Zankel Music Center will stand as both a welcoming beacon to visitors and a symbol of our deep commitment to creativity and the arts.
-This nearly 54,000 square-foot facility will include a 600-seat concert hall, a state-of-the-art recording studio and an intimate, 100-seat lecture and recital hall, as well as more practice rooms, classrooms, offices, and storage for student instruments.
+This nearly 54,000 square-foot facility will include a 600-seat concert hall, a state-of-the-art recording studio, and an intimate, 100-seat lecture and recital hall, as well as more practice rooms, classrooms, offices, and storage for student instruments.

-The total cost of the Arthur Zankel Music Center project is estimated at $44.5 million of which $32.5 million will go towards construction expenses and $12 million will be set aside in an endowment to support the projected operating budget for the new building (estimated at $600,000 each year).
+The total cost of the Arthur Zankel Music Center project is estimated at $44.5 million, of which $32.5 million will go toward construction expenses and $12 million will be set aside in an endowment to support the projected operating budget for the new building (estimated at $600,000 each year).
 The College will continue to seek additional contributions to complete this effort in time for the Music Center's formal opening in October 2010.
 For more information about how you can help or to learn about a special seat campaign opportunity, please contact the Office of the Campaign Director at 518-580-5660.